abdullah-zulfiqar84/user-agent-scraper/README.md

-# user-agent-scraper
-A Python tool to generate and save random user-agent strings for web scraping and automation purposes.
-Useful for projects like YouTube automation, scraping websites, or bypassing anti-bot measures.
-The user-agent list is saved in a text file for later use.

 # User-Agent Scraper

 This project is a Python-based User-Agent scraper that generates and saves a list of 1000 random, legitimate user-agent strings.
 It uses the `fake_useragent` library to create realistic user agents that can be useful for various tasks, including web scraping, automation, or testing.